Quick guess: you want more matches, more fluent conversations, or hotter dates…

 He’s tall, he’s jacked, and his brain is jacked too.
-Alright…
+Ait.

 He links his Instagram, which is packed with pics of him doing all sorts of sports.
-Plus some scenery shots.
+Plus, some scenery shots.
 Linking your Instagram can be one of the smartest things to do.
 She can discover just how awesome you are without you even trying.

 No, not a catfish.
-(As far as I know)
+(As far as I know).

 He is pretty much saying “Hey, I know this looks to good to be true, but it IS true.
 I exist.”

 According to scientific research there is a 90% chance that the sole reason you are here on Tinder, is for the sake of emotional confirmation.
-In that particular case, there is a 99% chance we won’t match anyway
+In that particular case, there is a 99% chance we won’t match anyway.

 What do you think of this bio, my dear reader?

+Good?
+Bad?
+Excellent?
+Horrible?
 Average like the size of coach Dan’s donger?

-A Tinder about me section like this is… Overkill.
+A Tinder about me section like this is… OVERKILL.